brohrer/dsmq/README.md

 The client is only elgibile to receive messages that were added after it connected to the server.
 - `topic` (str)
 - returns str, the content of the message.
-If there was no eligble message, returns "".
+If there was no eligble message in the topic, or the topic doesn't yet exist, returns "".